Poolkeh/poolkeh.github.io/README.md

 # Welcome to [Poolkeh](https://poolkeh.herokuapp.com/)

-### Poolkeh helps finds the fastest strategy to test the entire country for COVID-19 30 times faster
+### Poolkeh finds the fastest strategy to test the entire country for COVID-19 30 times faster